open-policy-agent/gatekeeper/README.md

 kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/master/demo/basic/templates/k8srequiredlabels_template.yaml
 ```

-**Note**: If there is an error in the Rego in the ConstraintTemplate, there are cases where it is still created via `kubectl apply -f constraint-template.yaml`.
-When applying the Constraint using `kubectl apply -f constraint.yaml` with a ConstraintTemplate that conatins incorrect Rego, and error will occur.
-It will display `error: unable to  recognize "constraint.yaml": no matches for kind "[NAME_OF_CONSTRAINT]" in version "constraints.gatekeeper.sh/v1alpha1"`.

-To fix this error, it is useful to view the logs, by running the command `kubectl logs -n gatekeeper-system gatekeeper-controller-manager-0 manager`.
-To find the Rego errors more easily, it may be
-useful to pipe the output: `kubectl logs -n gatekeeper-system gatekeeper-controller-manager-0 manager | grep "ERROR"`

 ### Constraints

 Constraints are then used to inform Gatekeeper that the admin wants a ConstraintTemplate to be enforced, and how.
 This constraint uses the `K8sRequiredLabels` constraint template above to make sure the `gatekeeper` label is defined on all namespaces: